ELynx/zoom-fx-modding/howto/README.md

   * Choose `Z:\FOO\files\effects\LINESEL.ZDL`
 * Tool will report with `Patching Complete!`.
 Click OK to close it.

-If you want, you can also back up patched file, in case you need to swap between original and modded and don't want to apply IPS again.
+If you want, you can also backup patched file, in case you need to swap between original and modded and don't want to apply IPS again.

 ## Section 3 - prepare and flash custom firmware
 Firmware is created with Zoom Firmware Manager.
 Launch it's executable from `Z:\FOO` folder, and follow the instructions for it.